Heat Pump Problems

 Heat Pumps are very popular especially in the South where air source heat pumps are mostly favored over straight air conditioners with a gas furnace for heating.
 With a heat pump one system can do it all especially in the mild winters of the South.
 In the North some people rely on a geothermal heat pump system or a water source heat pump where the heat is extracted from the ground instead of the air like an air source heat pump works.
 While air source heat pumps are cheaper to install the geothermal heat pump systems will save a lot of money over the life of the heat pump in operating costs so as far as efficiency is concerned the geothermal heat pump rules the day.
 There may be a time when your heat pump will begin giving you problems so we decided to post an article to help some people diagnose the heat pump problem in an effort to better understand the system.
-Some minor repairs can be done by someone with advanced do it yourself skills however we always recommend you call an HVAC contractor to repair the heat pump problem if you have a problem with your heat pump.
+Some minor repairs can be done by someone with advanced do it yourself skills however we always recommend you call an HVAC contractor to repair the problem if you have a problem with your heat pump.
 Before you get started you may want to take a look at the articles, “How Heat Pumps Work” , “Heat Pump Components” and “heat pump sequence of operation“.
 To solve heat pump problems you at least need to be familiar with a heat pump and the heat pump components so those two pages will help you.

 Geothermal heat pumps use ground water or water circulated through pipes to exchange heat with the earth.
-Geothermal heat pumps, versus air heat pump systems, use the earths natural temperature to exchange heat and provide heating and cooling with a geothermal heat pump system.
-The temperature of the air varies widely with the weather whereas the temperature of the earth is nearly constant and makes the use of a geothermal heat pump system ideal for heating and cooling your home or business.
+Geothermal, versus air source heat pump systems, use the earths natural temperature to exchange heat and provide heating and cooling.
+The temperature of the air varies widely with the weather whereas the temperature of the earth is nearly constant and makes the use of a geothermal system ideal for heating and cooling your home or business.
 It also costs less in energy use because of the constant earth temperature versus the widely varying temperature of the outside air.
-Geothermal heat pump systems make sense and can save lots of money in energy use.
+Geothermal systems make sense and can save lots of money in energy use.

-From Geothermal Heat Pumps to Air Source Heat Pump Systems
+Heat Pump Types – From Geothermal Heat Pumps to Air Source Heat Pump Systems

 Trane Air Source Heat Pump Condenser